maxbyz/framework-1/docs/terms/pattern-decentralized-risk-management.md

 *Figure 1: Activities in a Generic ISO Risk Management Process.*

 It shows that the core of an RM process is a cycle of activities that starts with 'context establishment'.
 The purpose here is that you know about the context you are in, both your external environment (what you cannot control) and your internal environment (what you can control).
-You must also know the %%objectives|objective%% you want to manage the risks of (for according to ISO, risk only exists in the context of objectives).
+You must also know the [objectives](objective) you want to manage the risks of (for according to ISO, risk only exists in the context of objectives).
 Then you must know the purpose and scope of the RM process, and establish your risk criteria (i.e. the criteria you use to evaluate the significance of risk and make decisions concerning its acceptability).

 The core activity is Risk Assessment, which contains three sub-activities:
 1. Risk Identification.
 This is where you identify risks and their range of possible effects (consequences) on the objectives;